bayurovsv/CalculatingMigrationStatistics-Docs/README.md

-# RestoBook Docs
+# AnalyseDBObject Docs

 This is a project for the course "System Analyst.
 Advanced."
-Link to the course: https://otus.ru/lessons/system_analyst/